finanalyst/grav-plugin-map-marker-leaflet/README.md

-# Map Quest Plugin
+# Map Leaflet Plugin

-The **Map Quest** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Short code to embed a MapQuest map into a page.
+The **Map Leaflet** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+Short code to use the [Leaflet js library](https://leafletjs.com), together with a map from [MapBox](https://www.mapbox.com).
+MapBox has its own js library, but the Leaflet one is used here as it is closest to the original MapQuest plugin this is based on.

 ## Installation

-Installing the Map Quest plugin can be done in one of two ways.
+Installing the Map Leaflet plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ### GPM Installation (Preferred)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install map-quest
+    bin/gpm install map-leaflet

-This will install the Map Quest plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/map-quest`.
+This will install the Map Leaflet plugin into your `/user/plugins` directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/map-leaflet`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `map-quest`.
-You can find these files on [GitHub](https://github.com/finanalyst/grav-plugin-map-quest) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then, rename the folder to `map-leaflet`.
+You can find these files on [GitHub](https://github.com/finanalyst/grav-plugin-map-leaflet) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/map-quest
+    /your/site/grav/user/plugins/map-leaflet

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.